-A visual representation of Shakespeare's Sonnet 24
+This project is a visual representation of Shakespeare's Sonnet 24.

 Using a scanner and a camera, I manipulated the appearance of the sonnet’s text to reflect its content: layers of visual distortion of words about layers of visual distortion.